Maryland vs. Indiana NCAA Football Odds, Plays and Insights | October 30, 2021

 Maryland Stats and Trends

-- Maryland has hit the over in 42.9% of its opportunities this year (three times in seven games with a set point total).
+- Maryland has eclipsed the over/under in 42.9% of its opportunities this year (three times over seven games with a set point total).

-- Maryland is 2-0 against the spread and 2-0 overall in games when it puts up more than 30.7 points.
+- When Maryland records more than 30.7 points, it is 2-0 against the spread and 2-0 overall.

-- Maryland is 3-1 against the spread and 4-0 overall when the team amasses more than 362.6 yards.
+- In games that Maryland amasses over 362.6 yards, the team is 3-1 against the spread and 4-0 overall.

-- The Terrapins have turned the ball over 13 times this season, five more turnovers than the Hoosiers have forced (8).
+- The Terrapins have turned the ball over five more times (13 total) than the Hoosiers have forced a turnover (8) this season.

 - Find the latest spread and moneyline odds for Maryland at SISportsbook.